sitefinitydcx/SF-BOILERPLATED/readme.md

 * Compatible with Bootstrap responsive grid and Sitefinity's region editor (additional layout widgets included)
 * Twitter Bootstrap is 'untouched' to allow for easy updating (NuGet/GitHub) or use with SASS port.
 * Default template included.

+## Boilerplate (HTML5Boilerplate  v`4.3.0`)

+* A Sitefinity optimized port of the HTML5 Boilerplate project [http://html5boilerplate.com]
+* HTML5 ready, with ARIA role definition and fallback browser support through Modernizr
+* Based on and compatible with the standard Sitefinity lay-out region editor.
+* Cross browser CSS normalizations and vertical rhythm.
+* Responsive design & mobile friendly with Sitefinity column support
+* The latest compatible jQuery via Sitefinity.
+* Support for .LESS and .CSS.

 ## Sitefinity-icons
 * Precomposed icons for the iPhone/iPad & Android devices.